janus-idp/backstage-showcase/docs/dynamic-plugins.md

 mv package "$finalName"
 ```

-It will create a sub-folder named after the package name, and containing the dynamic plugin package.
+It will create a sub-folder containing the dynamic plugin package that is named after the package name.

 - Start the showcase application.
 During the initialization step it should have a log entry similar to the following: